temporalio/data-pipeline-project-python/README.md

-# Run data pipelines with Temporal
+# Build a data pipeline Workflow with Temporal and Python

 Temporal makes writing data pipelines easy with Workflows and Activities.